Health services to support children and young people with SEND

 The Community Paediatric Medical Service provides medical assessment, diagnosis, support and management to children, young people and their families that are vulnerable due to disease, disability and/or disadvantage.
-The service is provided for children under 18 registered with a Sutton GP in the following areas:
+The service is provided for children and young people under 18 registered with a Sutton GP in the following areas:

-- Services for children with disabilities and complex health needs
+- Services for children and young people with disabilities and complex health needs

-- Services to children with special educational needs including contributing to Education Health and Care Plans and annual reviews
+- Services to children and young people with special educational needs and disabilities including contributing to Education Health and Care Plans and annual reviews

 - Services for Looked After Children (including adoption and fostering services)

 Referrals to the service provided by Epsom and St Helier NHS Trust are usually by a GP or healthcare professional.